-The programme combines theoretical rigour with a unique focus on experiential and practical learning through direct engagement with organisations.
-Two core industry driven project-based courses in the second semester require students to work together with organisations on addressing specific innovation and entrepreneurship challenges.
-In addition, guest speakers and industry driven case studies are embedded through the programme into individual courses.
+Our programme combines theory with a unique focus on experiential and practical learning through direct engagement with organisations.
+As part of the two industry driven project-based courses in the second term, you will put your skills and knowledge into practice to address the specific innovation and entrepreneurship challenges faced by real organisations.
+In addition, guest speakers with entrepreneurial expertise and industry driven case studies are embedded throughout the programme as a whole.

 A deep understanding of entrepreneurship and innovation facilitates the discovery and exploitation of new oportunities within new and existing organisations